VictorTM90/VictorTM90/README.md

 ### Hi, I'm Víctor 👋

 I'm <strong> a Junior front-end developer </strong> based in Barcelona.
-Currently currently focused on **React.js**, but opend to work with other technologies and languages.
+Currently  focused on **React.js**, but opend to work with other technologies and languages.
 You know, learn is unique way to adapted.

 ## Hard Skills
 React.js | Node | Express | MongoDB | HTML | CSS